detekt/detekt/docs/pages/configurations.md

 ```

 ## Build failure

-_detekt_ supports the option to fail your build if a threshold of code smell issues is met.
+_Detekt_ supports the option to fail your build if a threshold of code smell issues is met.

 For this the following code must be inside the detekt config: